Nodnarboen/k8s-workshop/labs/lab2/README.md

 ```
 Within the screen prompt, enter the following details:

-1. Dynatrace SaaS or Managed environment
+1. S or M (Dynatrace SaaS or Managed environment)
 2. TenantID
 3. EnvironmentID (For Dynatrace Managed ONLY)
 4. API Token